Articles

 Scribe offers a transparent, tiered pricing model:

-• Same features as Pro Team, for solo users
+- Pro Personal: $23/seat/month (annual billing, minimum 1 seat).
+Same features as Pro Team, but for solo users such as consultants or freelancers.

-For a plumbing company with 50 employees, expect Pro Team pricing to start at approximately $600/month.
-The free plan is limited, but paid tiers are affordable for SMBs focused on documentation.
+For a plumbing company with 50 employees, expect Pro Team pricing to start around $7,200/year (50 seats x $12/seat/month, billed annually).
+The free plan is available for basic needs, but most field and office teams will require a paid tier for full functionality.

 Pros of Scribe:

-• Provides instant visual process capture with AI-powered documentation
+- Provides instant visual process capture with annotated screenshots

-• Offers easy export and integration with popular knowledge bases and workflow tools
+- Includes export options and integrations with popular knowledge bases

 Cons of Scribe:

-• Lacks structured learning paths, testing, and compliance tracking
+- Limited structured learning paths and no compliance tracking

-Picture a Plumbing Company onboarding a new field tech.
-With Scribe, you’d have a nice visual guide, but no way to know if they read or understood it.
-With Trainual, that same process becomes a required training step, complete with a quiz and sign-off.
-You know exactly who’s up to speed, and who needs a nudge.
-That’s real accountability.
+Picture a Plumbing Company rolling out a new invoicing system.
+With Scribe, you’d have a visual guide, but no way to track if anyone used it or understood it.
+With Trainual, that same process becomes a required training module.
+Every tech must complete it, pass a quiz, and sign off.
+Managers see who’s ready and who needs help, no more “I didn’t know” excuses.

 Pricing

-• Personal Use: Free for individuals, with full Docs functionality.
-Lacks business features like custom email and advanced security.
+Personal Use:$0 per user.
+Includes full Docs functionality, but lacks business features like custom email and advanced security.

-For a plumbing company with 50 employees, expect approximately $245–$490 USD/month for full business access, depending on the chosen Workspace tier.
+For a plumbing company with 50 employees, expect approximately $245–$490 USD/month depending on the chosen plan.

-• Free for personal use and low-cost for businesses
+- Free for personal use and highly affordable for small businesses

-• Lacks mandatory reading, testing, and certification tools
+- Lacks mandatory reading, testing, and certification features

 Ready to standardize your training?
 Get started with Trainual